-Important Missing Information 1: Exposure and Safety in patients with Severe Hepatic Impairment Risk minimisation measures Routine risk minimisation measures: A clinical pharmacology study assessing the effect of hepatic impairment on the pharmacokinetics of selpercatinib is complete.
-SmPC is updated based on the safety and pharmacokinetics data Additional risk minimisation measures: Not Applicable Additional pharmacovigilance Additional pharmacovigilance activities: activities None See Section II.C of this summary for an overview of the postauthorisation development plan.
-Important Missing Information 2: Ex Important Missing Information 2: Exposure and Safety in patients with Cardiac Impairment Risk minimisation measures Routine risk minimisation measures: None Additional risk minimisation measures: Not Applicable Additional pharmacovigilance Additional pharmacovigilance activities: activities None See Section II.C of this summary for an overview of the postauthorisation development plan.
+Important Missing Information 1: Exposure and safety in patients with severe hepatic impairment Risk minimisation measures Routine risk minimisation measures: A clinical pharmacology study assessing the effect of hepatic impairment on the pharmacokinetics of selpercatinib is complete.
+The respective safety and pharmacokinetic data are described in the SmPC.
+Additional risk minimisation measures: Not applicable.
+Additional pharmacovigilance activities Additional pharmacovigilance activities: None.
+See Section II.C of this summary for an overview of the post- authorisation development plan.
+Important Missing Information 2: Exposure and safety in patients with cardiac impairment

+Risk minimisation measures Routine risk minimisation measures:

+None.

+Additional risk minimisation measures:

+Not applicable.

+Additional pharmacovigilance activities Additional pharmacovigilance activities:

+None.

+See Section II.C of this summary for an overview of the post-

+authorisation development plan.

-Abbreviation: SmPC = Summary of Product Characteristics.
+Abbreviation: SmPC = summary of product characteristics.

-VI.1.1.
 II.C.
 Post-authorisation development plan

-VI.1.1.1.
 II.C.1.
 Studies that are conditions of the marketing authorisation